farabis4m/cordova-plugin-twilio-video-v2preview/README.md

   This is a cordova plugin built using Twilio Video API v2.0.0preview6.
 Main reason for making the plugin is to support H.264 codec on Android Marshmallow+ devices.

-## Platform
+## Platforms
-  Only Android is supported for now, since ios WebRTC doesn't have a problem with H.264.
+- Android
+- iOS (uses TwilioVideo 1.0 since H.264 codec works fine)

 ## Usage